 An answer felt 100 years away.

 In some ways, it was a day of tremendous sadness.
 I had been asked by several people if we had heard anything from the agency yet.
-We had no idea if any end was in sight.Hope is faith in the things unseen, trusting while waiting not knowing how this story will end.
+We had no idea if any end was in sight.Hope is faith in things unseen, trusting while waiting not knowing when our waiting will end.
 Click To Tweet

 I came home from work and cried.
-Praying passionately, I gave it over to God and asked him to bless our waiting, asked him to bless our lives with the right child or no child if that was His plan.
+Praying passionately, I gave it over to God, asking Him to bless our waiting, to bless our lives with the right child or no child if that was His plan.

 I surrendered to obedience.
-Like I must continue to do today with this new hope and prayer.
+Like I must continue to do today with these new hopes and prayers.

 2 Chronicles 31:21 ESV “And every work that he undertook in the service of the house of God and in accordance with the law and the commandments, seeking his God, he did with all his heart, and prospered.”

-Because waiting for God’s answers is really trusting Him.
+Because I’ve learned waiting for God’s answers is really trusting Him.

 And I can look back and know He had a perfect plan every step of the way, all for my good, and He knows how this story ends.